2017 RESEARCH Dialogues

 Please click here to watch the graduate student pitches from the 2017 RESEARCH Dialogues.

-UTC hosted its second annual faculty elevator pitch competition at RESEARCH Dialogues last year.
+UTC hosted its second annual faculty elevator pitch competition at RESEARCH Dialogues.
 This competition showcased 19 faculty.
 Faculty were asked to pitch their scholarly, research, or creative activities to non-disciplinary experts.
-The competition was broken into four categories (Arts & Humanities, Cognitivie & Social Sciences, STEM, and Health).
+The competition was broken into four categories (Arts and Humanities, Cognitivie & Social Sciences, STEM, and Health).
 Below are the 2017 winners.

 - Category Winners: